openlilylib/snippets/ly/gridly/README.md

 ### Public functions

+All the public music functions defined by GridLY are prefixed with `grid`.

 In the following list, arguments surrounded by `< >` are mandatory, whereas arguments surrounded by `[ ]` are optional.